spicybung/DemonFF/README.md

 - **Rockstar Section IDs**: DemonFF supports Rockstar's Renderware section IDs, allowing you to work with R* Renderware files seamlessly.

-- **SAMP/open.mp Compatibility**: DemonFF is designed for compatibility with San Andreas Multiplayer (SA-MP) as well as open.mp, and comes with Pawn(.pwn) features.
+- **SAMP/open.mp Compatibility**: DemonFF is compatible with San Andreas Multiplayer (SA-MP) as well as open.mp, and comes with Pawn(.pwn) features.

 - **MTA Compatibility**: DemonFF is planned to support .LUA scripts for Multi Theft Auto, allowing ease during map creation(SOON...).